-In accordance with our professional regulations, all client monies shall be held in our client account which is segregated from our company’s funds.
-No interest shall be payable on any client monies held in our client account.
+In accordance with our professional regulations, all client monies shall be held in a separate account.
+No interest shall be payable on any client monies held in this account.
 Any unclaimed monies will be paid to a registered charity.
 We will only do this if we have been unable to contact you for at least five years and we have taken reasonable steps to trace you and return the monies.

 In the absence of specific instructions, we will assume that we are instructed to take the minimum steps necessary to maintain rights pending.
 However, in the event that you become insolvent or enter into liquidation and/or have not supplied advance payment on account if requested, we reserve the right not to incur expense in taking such minimum steps.